dnanexus/dxWDL/development/README.md

 ### Developing in a Docker container

-A Dockerfile with all the dependencies to build and test dxWDL is at [/development/docker/Dockerfile](docker/Dockerfile).
-To build an image from it and run a Docker container, run from the dxWDL repo root folder:
+A Dockerfile with all the dependencies to build and test dxWDL is available [here](docker/Dockerfile).
+To build an image from it and run a Docker container, run:

 ```
-make -f development/Makefile
+make
 ```

 To recompile dxWDL with your updates, run a test, as described [here](#Running-tests).